-The Diamond Jubilee Gala will include a silent auction, dinner and live music.
-The foundation will present the tenth Healthcare Philanthropist of the Year Award to a member of the community who has made an outstanding contribution to Pardee Hospital, to Pardee Hospital Foundation and for the improvement of the community's health care.
-The foundation will also present the first Physician of the Year Award.
+The foundation will present the eleventh annual Healthcare Philanthropist of the Year Award to a member of the community who has made an outstanding contribution to Pardee Hospital, to Pardee Hospital Foundation and for the improvement of the community's health care.
+The foundation will also present the second annual Physician of the Year Award.
 This award will be given to a Pardee physician whose career has been defined by medical excellence, dedication to compassionate patient care and a commitment to improving the lives of people throughout the community.
-To nominate a physician, contact the Pardee Hospital Foundation at (828) 696-4666.

-The Diamond Jubilee Gala is open to the public.
-For information on tickets, sponsorships and details, contact the Pardee Hospital Foundation at (828) 696-4666 or visit pardeehospitalfoundation.org.
+This public event has individual tickets, along with young patron tickets, available for purchase.
+For information on tickets and sponsorships opportunities, contact the Pardee Hospital Foundation at (828) 696-4666 or visit pardeehospitalfoundation.org.